 In this article, read about the ultimate things to do in Salzburg tour – an excellent Salzburg Itinerary Tour guide.
-Read about the best places to visit in Salzburg Austria when you visit Vienna to Salzburg day trip.
+Read about the best places to visit in Salzburg Austria when you visit Vienna for the Salzburg day trip.

 Salzburg, the fourth biggest city in Austria, is one of the most beautiful cities in the north of the Alps.
 Salzburg lies in the scenic Alpine surroundings, have well-preserved ancient city centers, and baroque-medieval-styled architectural buildings, and is the birthplace of a famous composer – MOZART.
 Salzburg city was set for a very famous musical Hollywood film – “The Sound of Music.”